cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 of Preferred Serialization that may be used by encoders to hit a sweet spot for maximizing interoperability with partial (e.g., constrained) CBOR decoder implementations.
-{{cde}} further restricts Basic Serialization to arrive at CDE.
+{{cde}} further adds constraints to Basic Serialization to arrive at CDE.

-{{examples}} provides a few examples for CBOR data items in CDE encoding, as well as a few failing examples.
+{{examples}} provides a few examples for CBOR data items in CDE encoding, as well as a few failing examples; {{exa-pref}} examines preferred serialization of the number `1` in more detail.
+For reference by implementers, {{encode-f16}} shows an implementation that encodes a floating point number as "half precision" binary16.

 ## Conventions and Definitions